Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_boot/README.md

 Booting OpenFrame consists of executing some basic commands, with some complementary commands depending on if your environment contains online regions, and/or combinations of OSI and OSC.

+**NOTE: You should have tibero booted first before executing these.**

 # Table of Contents

 - [Booting OpenFrame Core](#1-booting-openframe-core)